chadananda/cat/Readme.md

 - 📜 Translation Precedent: Does the translation adhere to established translation standards and terminology precedents set by Shoghi Effendi?
 - 🗨️ Figurative Language Adaptation: Does the translation adeptly identify and adapt figures of speech from the original text into fitting English expressions, maintaining the essence and style of the original?

 ### ✍️ 3.
-Individual Re-Work:
+Repeat until Achieving Consensus:
-Based on the group discussion, each member re-translates the paragraph, taking into account the feedback and insights gained during the discussion.
+Based on the group discussion, each member re-translates the paragraph, repeating step one and two, bearing in mind corrections and insights learned from other committee members.
+They continue this iterative process until arriving at consensus with a final translation all agree upon.

-### 🔍 4.
-Cross Comparison:
-The committee meets again to cross compare their re-translations.
-They discuss the strengths and weaknesses of each version, drawing on the best elements of each to inform their final translation.

-### 🤝 5.
-Collaborative Final Translation:
-The committee works together to produce a final translation of the paragraph.
-This final version incorporates the best efforts and arguments of the group, ensuring that it is an accurate, stylistically appropriate, and resonant translation of the original text.

-### 📝 6.
+### 📝 4.
 Technical Summary:
-Finally, the committee writes up a brief technical summary detailing the challenges faced during the translation process and how they were overcome.
-This document serves as a record of their translation process and can be used to inform future translation efforts.
+Finally, the committee marks up the paragraph with copious footnotes documenting the difficult trade-offs which the committee made in the translation of the paragraph, including choices made for specific terminology or figures of speech and the reasoning for each.

 *This multi-step process ensures that the final translation is the result of a collaborative, thorough, and rigorous process, leveraging the diverse skills and expertise of the committee members.
 It also allows for continuous learning and improvement, as each step provides opportunities for feedback and refinement.*